mjopenglsdl/small3d/README.md

     cmake ..
     cmake --build .

-Copy all the .dll files from *small3d/deps/lib* to *small3d/build*.
-Then copy *avoidthebug3d.exe* from *build/samplegame/src/Debug* to *build* and execute it, in order to run the sample game.
-The unit tests can be executed by copying *small3dTest.exe* from *build/small3d/src/Debug* to *build* and executing it.
+Copy all the .dll files from *small3d/deps/lib* to *small3d/build/samplegame/src/Debug* and *small3d/build/small3d/src/Debug*.
+Then execute *avoidthebug3d.exe* in *build/samplegame/src/Debug*, in order to run the sample game.
+The unit tests can be run by executing *small3dTest.exe* in *build/small3d/src/Debug*.

 The above mentioned steps are for a 32-bit debug build.
 With the appropriate modifications and using 64-bit dependencies, a 64-bit build can be produced.